igorkoishman/king_repo/README.md

 Post App assighment for Pendo

-To use apiS i added postman collection with api examples.
+To use apis i added postman collection with api examples.